LucaMalavolta/PyORBIT/README.md

   * Multinest and Polychord support is still there, but not supported anymore

   Just substitute "emcee" with "dynesty" or "ultranest" to when running the code.
-  *Warning* MCMC and Nested Sampling handle prior in a radically different way, as such it s not possible to directly translate some priors from one sampler to another
+  *Warning* MCMC and Nested Sampling handle prior in a radically different way, as such it is not possible to directly translate some priors from one sampler to another

 **Documentation**
   Some incomplete documentation is available [here](http://pyorbit.readthedocs.io/).
-For any doubt, feel free to contact me at luca.malavolta_at_unipd.it, I'll be happy to work out together any problem that may arise during installation or usage of this software.
+For any doubt, feel free to open an issue on GitHub - emails tend to be rather ineffective lately - I'll be happy to work out together any problem that may arise during installation or usage of this software.

   `PyORBIT` handles several kinds of datasets, such as radial velocity (RV), activity indexes, and photometry, to simultaneously characterize the orbital parameters of exoplanets and the noise induced by the activity of the host star.
 RV computation is performed using either non-interacting Kepler orbits or n-body integration.
-Stellar activity can be modeled either with sinusoids at the rotational period and its harmonics or gaussian process.
+Stellar activity can be modeled either with sinusoids at the rotational period and its harmonics or Gaussian process.
 Offsets and systematics in measurements from several instruments can be modeled as well.
 Thanks to the modular approach, new methods for stellar activity modeling or parameter estimation can be easily incorporated into the code.

 **Models**
 Any of these models can be applied to a dataset.
 The user can choose which models should be used for each dataset.